 Following expiration of the affiliation agreements for carriage of certain Fox broadcast stations and cable networks on October 16, 2010, News Corporation terminated delivery of the programming feeds to the Company, and as a result, those stations and networks were unavailable on the Company's cable television systems.
 On October 30, 2010, the Company and Fox reached an agreement on new affiliation agreements for these stations and networks, and carriage was restored.
 Several purported class action lawsuits were subsequently filed on behalf of the Company's customers seeking recovery for the lack of Fox programming.
 Those lawsuits were consolidated in an action before the U. S. District Court for the Eastern District of New York, and a consolidated complaint was filed in that court on February 22, 2011.
 Plaintiffs asserted claims for breach of contract, unjust enrichment, and consumer fraud, seeking unspecified compensatory damages, punitive damages and attorneys' fees.
 On March 28, 2012, the Court ruled on the Company's motion to dismiss, denying the motion with regard to plaintiffs' breach of contract claim, but granting it with regard to the remaining claims, which were dismissed.
-On April 16, 2012, plaintiffs filed a motion for class certification and on December 13, 2012, a motion for partial summary judgment.
-On March 31, 2014, the Court granted plaintiffs' motion for class certification plaintiffs' motion for summary judgment.
+On April 16, 2012, plaintiffs filed a second consolidated amended complaint, which asserts a claim only for breach of contract.
+The Company's answer was filed on May 2, 2012.
+On October 10, 2012, plaintiffs filed a motion for class certification and on December 13, 2012, a motion for partial summary judgment.
+On March 31, 2014, the Court granted plaintiffs' motion for class certification, and denied without prejudice plaintiffs' motion for summary judgment.
 On May 30, 2014, the Court approved the form of class notice, and on October 7, 2014, approved the class notice distribution plan.
 The class notice distribution has been completed, and the opt-out period expired on February 27, 2015.
 Expert discovery commenced on May 5, 2014, and concluded on December 8 and 28, 2015, when the Court ruled on the pending expert discovery motions.
-On January 26, 2016, the Court approved a schedule for filing of summary judgment motions.
-Plaintiffs field a motion for summary judgment on March 31, 2016.
-The Company filed its own summary judgment motion